All Collections

 2. SMS channel subscription status.
 Your contact might have a valid phone number provided, but he might not be subscribed to receive messages via the SMS channel.
 We only send campaigns to subscribed contacts.
 However, through transactional automation, SMS messages can be sent to the EU and other countries (except for the USA) non-subscribers.
 You can find the list of the workflows that send SMS messages to non-subscribed contacts here.

 3. Settings in automation.
-When creating automation with several blocks - we strongly recommend to always enable the option "Pass non-opted-in contact to next workflow step" in every single block.
+When creating automation with several blocks - we strongly recommend always enable the option "Pass non-opted-in contact to next workflow step" in every single block.
 Enabling this option would mean that if your contact is not subscribed to the message channel in one block, he will automatically be moved to another channel in your flow.
 As per the example below, if my contact is not subscribed to SMS, he will receive the email message if his subscription status for email is subscribed

 4. SMS message length.
 Mobile operators might block your message if it is too long.
 This depends entirely on the carrier your contact is using.
-The allowed length of the text message depends on operator's inner settings, but we strongly recommend the length to be 1 message, 2 messages at most.
-Since there are different opt-out requirements for the US and non-US customers, the length of the messages might be different.
+The allowed length of the text message depends on the operator's inner settings, but we strongly recommend the length to be 1 message, 2 messages at most.
+Since there are different opt-out requirements for US and non-US customers, the length of the messages might be different.
 You can always check the length of the message for both US and non-US customers in the Preview section:

 ⚠️ Subscribers' country is not recognized